 - Preheat a large nonstick skillet, such as cast iron, over medium heat.
 Add 2 tsp of oil and the onions, and sauté 4-5 minutes, stirring occasionally, until lightly golden brown.
 Add the smashed cloves of garlic and cook an additional 1 minute.

-- Add the chipotles and adobo, tomatillos, tomatoes, oregano, thyme, salt and ½ cup of broth.
+- Add the chipotles and adobo, tomatillos, tomatoes, oregano, thyme, salt, black pepper and 1/2 cup of broth or water.
 Lower the heat and bring to a simmer.
 Cook for 7-10 minutes until the tomatoes and tomatillos have broken down.
 Remove the sprigs of thyme if using fresh.

 - Transfer the sauce to a blender and blend until smooth, venting to allow steam to escape.
 Or use an immersion blender.